CoreTech7704/URL-Shortener/README.md

 ---

-## ❤️ Closing Note
+## Closing Note

-Built with curiosity, discipline, and a strong focus on real-world backend engineering.
+Constructed with a strong emphasis on practical backend engineering, curiosity, and discipline.
-Not just a demo — a solid foundation.
+ A strong foundation, not merely a demonstration.
 Developed with ❤️, ☕, and endless curiosity 💡